Impact Research

 Educational Topics

-An educational overview of the Canadian criminal justice process, including arrest procedures, bail hearings, preliminary inquiries, and trial proceedings — helping individuals understand due process.
+An educational overview of Canadian legal processes, including arrest procedures, bail hearings, preliminary inquiries, and trial proceedings — helping individuals understand how the justice system works.

-Educational information on how false allegations in family law contexts affect children, parenting relationships, and family stability, based on available academic literature.
+Educational information on how Canadian family law procedures work, based on publicly available academic literature and court records.

 Join Our Educational Programs